Important refund information

 The information below does not apply to season tickets or to other tickets purchased on or after Monday 7 September.
 Please refer to our refunds page for information.

 Our revised arrangements make it as easy as possible for you to change or cancel your travel plans.

 If you bought your ticket from Gatwick Express, Great Northern, Southern or Thameslink, enhanced arrangements for refunds and exchange are detailed below.

 If you bought your ticket from another train company or a booking agent, please contact them for information on their refund policy.

 |Anytime, Off-Peak, and Super Off-Peak tickets||A full refund is available for unused tickets with no fees applied.
 You have up to 56 days from the date you intended to travel to apply for this refund, however refunds will be processed in the order they are received.|

 |Advance purchase tickets (tickets for a specific, timed service)||

-These tickets are booked with knowledge that a revised timetable is in operation.
-We will therefore only be able to offer a refund or exchange if the service you have booked for is later disrupted or cancelled.
-Please only make bookings if you definitely intend to travel.
+We will only be able to offer a refund if the service you have booked for is disrupted or cancelled after the time of booking.

 |Rover tickets||A full refund is available before the period of validity starts with no fees applied.
 Tickets cannot be refunded once the period of validity has started.|